-- Your spouse may be seeing if you are drinking, doing drugs, or spending time with someone you shouldn’t;
+- Worrying that you are drinking, using drugs, or spending time with someone you shouldn’t;

 - A concern regarding the manner in which you are spending money;